 Membership is open to undergraduate and graduate students, faculty, and staff of the University, as well as to community members from outside of the University.
 Beginners to South Asian music, experienced performers, and everyone in between are fully welcome to join.
-While it is beneficial for incoming students to have some background in reading Western standard music notation (several of our arrangements are done on sheet music using staff notation), no one is turned away due to lack of musical ability.
+While it is beneficial for incoming students to have some background in reading Western standard music notation (several of our arrangements are done on sheet music using staff notation), no one is turned away due to a lack of musical ability.

-- Sunday, April 23, 3:00 p.m. - Logan Center Performance Hall
+- Sunday, April 28, 4:00 PM, Logan Center Penthouse

 How to participate